morpheusgraphql/morpheus-graphql/morpheus-graphql-core/README.md

 # Morpheus GraphQL Core

-core Functionalities of Morpheus GraphQL, can be used to build GraphQL server or client
+core Functionalities of Morpheus GraphQL, can be used to build GraphQL server, client ..

 - parser
 - validar